 “I don’t know.
 I was lonely.
 I guess I wanted to find someone like you.”

-Barnaby smiled.
+Levi smiled.
 “I understand.”
-He looked out the window again for a sign of the light but saw none.
+He peered through the window again for a sign of the light but saw none.
 “Do you want to go down to your mother’s room?”

 “Yes please,” she took his hand with a smile.

-Barnaby turned the doorknob slowly and peeked in.
-The room was as dark and empty as the upstairs.
+Levi turned the doorknob and peeked in.
+The room appeared as dark and empty as the second floor.
 He gave the door a gentle nudge and it creaked open on its own.

 “My mommy and daddy’s bed used to be right there,” she said pointing into the darkness.
-“Sometimes I would get into bed with them on really cold nights.”
+“Sometimes I climbed into bed with them on really cold nights.”

 “It’s okay.
-I didn’t think you could get me to heaven right away.
 I’m just happy you are here.”

-Barnaby smiled.
-She had at least taken a little of the pressure off of him.
+Levi smiled.
+She had at least taken a little of the pressure off him.
 “You are a remarkable little girl!”

-“You know when I lost something my daddy would tell me to start from the beginning.
+“You know when I lost something my daddy told me to start at the beginning.
 I never knew what he meant but maybe it will help you.”

-Barnaby looked towards the trees and sighed.
+Levi considered the trees and sighed.
 He knew the beginning existed within the woods but the thought of re-entering sickened him.
-If he had not seen Victoria and felt the need to help her, he would now be speeding in his car, half-way home but presently he’d rather be no where than at this little girl’s side.
+If he had not seen Victoria and felt the need to help her, he would now be speeding in his car, half-way home but presently he’d rather be nowhere than at this little girl’s side.
 “Well I guess it is worth a shot.
 You will have to come with me though.
 I don’t want to leave you behind here.”

 She nodded her head vigorously, “I want to come with you!
-I don’t want to be here by myself.”
+I don’t want to be here alone.”

-“Good!” he took her by the hand and wrapped his other around it.
+“Good!” he took her hand and wrapped his around it.
 Let’s go find the beginning.”